What type of manuscript do you edit?

-Payment is preferred via bank transfer (for Australian and UK clients) or by Transferwise (for clients outside Australia and the UK; this method is often cheaper than other forms of transfer).
+Payment is preferred via bank transfer (for Australian and UK clients) or by Transferwise (for clients outside Australia and the UK; this method is usually much cheaper than other forms of transfer).

 Where are you located?

-I split my time between Melbourne, Australia, and Shrewsbury, UK — but I’m able to work with you wherever you are.
+I’m based in Melbourne, Australia — but I’m able to work with you wherever you are.

 All work is undertaken electronically, and I work with clients from Australia, Southeast Asia/East Asia, the United States and UK/Europe.